ATARC-Example/ATARC-demo/_pages/collab.md

 * I am familiar with Jekyll headers
 * My content is important enough to demand an entirely new page

-## Becoming a member of a ATARC-Example
+## Becoming a member of the ATARC-Example Github Organization

 ## Using Jekyll Headers
+Jekyll using YAML Front Matter to help render each page.
+It is required by jekyll that every post begins with

+{% highlight markdown %}
+---
+layout: page
+title: my title
+---
+{% endhighlight %}

 ## Collaboration vs Contribution
 This doesn't make sense?